Skip to content

 This review is largely structured under key topic headings, such as chronic disease or the social determinants of health.
 Much of the general information about offenders refers to both men and women, and, in some instances, to some juveniles, but specific sections are also devoted to women and juveniles.

-Between 2011 and 2012, the total number of prisoners increased by 1%; the number of Indigenous prisoners increased by 4% .
-The offender population is even greater if those in the wider criminal justice system are taken into consideration; these include people under arrest and held in lock-ups, those appearing before the courts, periodic detainees, juvenile offenders not in detention, and those serving community orders.
+The offender population is even greater than the figures reported above if those in the wider criminal justice system are taken into consideration; these include people under arrest and held in lock-ups, those appearing before the courts, periodic detainees, juvenile offenders not in detention, and those serving community orders.
 For example, in 2008-09 an average of 56,972 offenders per day were serving community corrections orders .

 Prisons provide an important, but overlooked, public health opportunity to engage with those who may not access health services while in the community.
 Previous research has found that Indigenous prisoners are more likely to use a range of health services when in prison than in the community .
 Prisoners are often viewed as being isolated from the community, but this fails to recognise that all but a few return to the community after relatively short periods of incarceration.
 It is in everyone's interest that they return in good physical and mental health.